MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

         Specifies the extension.
 "Txt" is the default.

         .INPUTS
         None.
-You cannot pipe objects to Add-Extension.
+You can't pipe objects to Add-Extension.

         .OUTPUTS
         System.String.
 Add-Extension returns a string with the extension or file name.